ambujpunn/Branch-QR-Code-Gen/README.md

 ## Output

-The script will store the QR Code image in the file you included in the script prompts or if not included, it will save it in this format: `qr-code-<random id>` within the same directory
+The script will store the QR Code image in the file you included in the script prompts or if not included, it will save it in this format: `qr-code-<random id>.png` within the same directory

 The script will also print out the underlying link of the QR Code